Azure cloud service projects for Python

 A cloud service consists of any number of worker roles and web roles, each of which performs a conceptually separate task but can be separately replicated across virtual machines as needed for scaling.
 Web roles provide hosting for front-end web applications.
 Where Python is concerned, any web framework that supports WSGI can be used to write such an application (as supported by the Web project template).
 Worker roles are intended for long-running processes that do not interact directly with users.
 They typically make use of the packages within the "azure" package, which is installed with

 pip install azure.

-This article contains details about the project template and other support in Visual Studio 2017 (earlier versions are similar, but with some differences).
+This article contains details about the project template and other support in Visual Studio 2017 and later (earlier versions are similar, but with some differences).
 For more about working with Azure from Python, visit the Azure Python Developer Center.

 Create a project

 Install the Azure .NET SDK for Visual Studio, which is required to use the cloud service template.

 In Visual Studio, select File > New > Project, then search for "Azure Python" and select Azure Cloud Service from the list:

 Select one or more roles to include.
 Cloud projects may combine roles written in different languages, so you can easily write each part of your application in the most suitable language.
 To add new roles to the project after completing this dialog, right-click Roles in Solution Explorer and select one of the items under Add.

 As the individual role projects are created, you may be prompted to install additional Python packages, such as the Django, Bottle, or Flask frameworks if you selected a role that uses one of those.